JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_09/lecture.md

 ```
 where you should notice the long time the first execution of `profile_fun(foo, 1.0, 1.0)` takes.
 This is caused by the compiler specializing for every function into which we dive into.
 The second execution of `profile_fun(foo, 1.0, 1.0)` is fast.
 It is also interesting to observe how the time of the compilation is logged by the profiler.
 The output of the profiler `to` is not shown here due to the length of the output.

-## Petite zygote
+## Petite Zygote
 `IRTools.jl` were created for `Zygote.jl` --- Julia's source-to-source AD system currently powering `Flux.jl`.
 An interesting aspect of `Zygote` was to recognize that TensorFlow is in its nutshell a compiler, PyTorch is an interpreter.
-So the idea was to let Julia's compiler to compile the gradient and perform optimizations that are normally performed with normal code.
-Recall that a lot of research went into how to generate an efficient code and it is reasonable to use this research. `Zygote.jl` provides mainly reversediff, but there was an experimental support for forwarddiff.
+So the idea was to let Julia's compiler compile the gradient and perform optimizations that are normally performed with normal code.
+Recall that a lot of research went into how to generate efficient code and it is reasonable to use this research. `Zygote.jl` provides mainly reversediff, but there was an experimental support for forwarddiff.

 ### Strategy
 We assume that we are provided with the set of AD rules (e.g. ChainRules), which for a given function returns its evaluation and pullback.
-When `Zygote.jl` is tasked with computing gradient.
+Then `Zygote.jl` is tasked with computing the gradient.
-1. if a rule exist for this function, return directly the rule
+1. If a rule exists for this function, directly return the rule.
-2. if not, deconstruct the function into a sequence of functions using `CodeInfo` / IR representation
+2. If not, deconstruct the function into a sequence of functions using `CodeInfo` / IR representation
-3. replace statements by calls to obtain the evaluation of the statements and the pullback
+3. Replace statements by calls to obtain the evaluation of the statements and the pullback.
-4. chain appropriately pullbacks in reverse order
+4. Chain pullbacks in reverse order.
-5. return the function evaluation and chained pullback
+5. Return the function evaluation and the chained pullback.

 ### Simplified implementation
 The following code is adapted from [this example](https://github.com/FluxML/IRTools.jl/blob/master/examples/reverse.jl)